7. Advanced Topics¶

 To allow atomic updates of these partitions, RAUC supports changing the GPT to switch the first GPT partition entry between the first and second halves of a region configured for that purpose.

-This works similarly to the handling of a MBR boot partition entry as described It requires RAUC to be compiled with GPT support (
+This works similarly to the handling of a MBR bootloader partition entry as It requires RAUC to be compiled with GPT support (